 As a result of building and continuing to build our proprietary brands and new product technologies, we may become party to, or threatened with, adversarial proceedings or litigation regarding intellectual property or proprietary rights with respect to our products and technology, including proceedings before the U.S. Patent and Trademark Office or non-U.S. opposition proceedings.
-A successful claim of intellectual property or proprietary rights, could subject us to damages or prevent us from providing cartain products or services or using certain of our recognized brand names, which could have a material adverse effect on our business, financial condition, and results of operations.
+A successful claim of intellectual property or proprietary right infringement, misappropriation, or other violation against us, or any other successful challenge to the use of our intellectual property and proprietary rights, could subject us to damages or prevent us from providing certain products or services or using certain of our recognized brand names, which could have a material adverse effect on our business, financial condition, and results of operations.
 As a result of any such intellectual property claims, regardless of merit, or to avoid potential claims, we may choose or be compelled to seek intellectual property licenses from third parties.
 These licenses may not be available on acceptable terms, or at all.
-Any such licenses to the same intellectual property.
-We could be prevented from commercializing a product or technology or be forced to cease some of our business of a structure of actual or threatened intellectual property claims, we are unable to enter into licenses of the relevant intellectual property or cases of our competitors if, as a result of actual or threatened intellectual property claims, we are unable to enter into licenses of the relevant intellectual property claims.
+Any such license would likely obligate us to pay license fees, royalties, or other payments, and the rights granted to us could be nonexclusive, meaning that our competitors could obtain licenses to the same intellectual property.
+We could be prevented from commercializing a product or technology or be forced to cease some of our business operations if, as a result of actual or threatened intellectual property claims, we are unable to enter into licenses of the relevant intellectual property on acceptable terms.
 Further, if we attempt to modify a product or technology or to develop alternative methods or products in response to intellectual property claims or to avoid potential claims, we could incur substantial costs or encounter delays in product introductions or interruptions in sales.